New triple CD live album "Encore" released Autumn 2013

 * Best Albums (Guitarist Magazine/UK)

-* Grand Prix du Disque Montreux Festival (Switzerland 1976)
+* Grand Prix du Disque Rose d'Or at the Montreux Festival for "Près de Paris" (Switzerland 1976)